jonx/jonx.github.io/algolia/customer-questions.md

 Thank you for your honest feedback on the new dashboard design.
 We understand that changes in the user interface can affect your workflow, especially when it comes to features you frequently use like clearing and deleting indexes.

-Your input is invaluable to us, and I'll make sure to pass it along to our product team for consideration.
+Your input is important to us, and I'll make sure to pass it along to our product team for consideration.
 We're constantly looking to improve the user experience, and feedback from our users is crucial in guiding our design decisions.

 In the meantime, if you're finding the new design significantly impacts your productivity, I'd be happy to walk you through some shortcuts or alternative methods to manage your indexes more efficiently.
-[Please let me know if that's something you'd be interested in.](#)
+Please let me know if that's something you'd be interested in.

 Kind regards,
 John